How do you plan a low-cost funeral in Australia?

 - Collection of the deceased from the place of death

-- A basic coffin (cardboard or MDF, starting from $135 to $300)
+- A basic coffin (cardboard or MDF, from around $300)

 - Cremation at a licensed crematorium